pu55yf3r/dnswarden/README.md

 * ## Privacy policy and T&C
   * Use at your own risk.
 I will not be held responsible for any downtime of the servers , only on a "best effort" basis.
   * No query logging .
 Completely disabled query logs related to the DNS traffic.
+  * Dns traffic will be forwarded to either [dns.watch](https://dns.watch) or datacenter dns if any one of the backend resolver fails.